siemens/jailhouse/README.md

     make [KDIR=/path/to/kernel/objects]

-Except for the hypervisor image jailhouse*.bin that has to be available in the firmware search path (invoke "make firmware_install" for this), you can run Jailhouse from the build directory.
-Alternatively, install everything on the target machine by calling "make install" from the top-level directory.
+Except for the hypervisor image `jailhouse*.bin` that has to be available in the firmware search path (invoke `make firmware_install` for this), you can run Jailhouse from the build directory.
+Alternatively, install everything on the target machine by calling `make install` from the top-level directory.

 Configuration